Charlotte Checkers, Charlotte Knights Announce Queen City Winter Classic

 The Charlotte Knights are the Triple-A affiliate of the Chicago White Sox and play at Truist Field in Uptown Charlotte.
 Since opening in 2014, the ballpark has been one of the most visited venues in all of Minor League Baseball.
 The 2023 season is in full swing and tickets for all Knights games this season are available at www.CharlotteKnights.com, in person at Truist Field Ticket Office or by calling 704-274-8203.
 Knights Baseball - Experience The View.
 The Game.
 The Fun.

-- Amerks to Face Checkers in Queen City Winter Classic in January 2024 - Rochester Americans
+- Charlotte Checkers, Charlotte Knights Announce Queen City Winter Classic - Charlotte Knights

-- Charlotte Checkers, Charlotte Knights Announce Queen City Winter Classic - Charlotte Checkers
+- Jumbo Shrimp to Host Bark and Brew Pregame Beer Festival on April 30 - Jacksonville Jumbo Shrimp

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.